James Manning Jr.: Oregon State Senate

-After unsuccessfully running for a seat in the Oregon House of Representatives in 2016 (losing to Julie Fahey in the Democratic primary), he was appointed to the Senate in December 2016 in order to fill the seat vacated by Chris Edwards, who resigned.
+Manning unsuccessfully ran for a seat in the Oregon House of Representatives in 2016, losing to Julie Fahey in the 14th district Democratic primary.
+He was appointed to the Senate in December 2016 in order to fill the seat vacated by Chris Edwards, who resigned from office.
 Manning was elected to a full term in 2018 unopposed.
+He was elected once again in the 2022 election.